Luther Burrell

+After his Newcastle contract ended in 2022, Burrell described racism as being rife in rugby.
+This led to an investigation by the Rugby Football Union, which found his allegations were true.

 Background

 Burrell was born in Huddersfield, West Yorkshire, England.
 He is of Jamaican descent.

 Club career

 Burrell studied at All Saints Catholic College and Huddersfield New College and started his career playing rugby league at U14 and U15 for the Huddersfield Giants before moving to Huddersfield Rugby Union Football Club.

 He made his senior rugby union debut for Leeds Carnegie aged 19 in 2006–07, and went on to make 41 appearances for the club.
 His rugby development was aided by several spells on loan to Championship clubs, including Sedgley Park (2007/08) and Otley.

 Burrell spent four seasons at Leeds before moving over the Pennines to Sale Sharks in 2011, and the following season he signed for Northampton Saints.
 At Saints he won the Aviva Premiership in the 2013–14 season, starting the final, and gained 7 England caps.
 He also represented the West Indies at sevens.

 On 19 February 2019 it was announced that Burrell would be leaving Saints at the end of the 2018–19 season to join Warrington Wolves in July 2019.

-On 20 September 2020, Burrell made a switch back to union code to sign for Newcastle Falcons in the Premiership Rugby on a two-year contract from the 2020-21 season.
+On 20 September 2020, Burrell switched back to union code to sign for Newcastle Falcons in the Premiership Rugby on a two-year contract from the 2020–21 season.

+He left Newcastle Falcons in June 2022.